nambi02/learning-python/README.md

 # Learning Python

-This repository contains basic Python scripts as part of my journey to learn Python programming.
+This repository contains my daily learning journey with Python.
+Each folder represents one day of practice and covers various fundamental concepts.

-## Files
+## Folder Structure

+### Day 1 – Basic Input & Logic
-- `latihan1.py`: Basic input/output and arithmetic operations.
+- `latihan1.py`: Input/output and simple math
-- `tebak_angka.py`: A simple number guessing game using conditionals and loops.
+- `tebak_angka.py`: Number guessing game
-- `tugas1.py`: Number guessing game with 3 chances per session.
+- `tugas1.py`: Number guessing game with 3 chances per session (using `for` loop)

+### Day 2 – Functions, Lists, Dictionaries
-- `latihan2.py`: Practice of functions (`def`), lists (`[]`), and dictionaries (`{}`), based on daily exercises.
+- `latihan2.py`: Practice with functions, lists, and dictionaries
-- `kasir.py`: A mini project where users can input items to a cart and view totals.
+- `kasir.py`: Basic cashier app with manual input
-- `tugas2.py`: Interactive store simulation with predefined categories using list and dictionary.
+- `tugas2.py`: Store with predefined items & categories

-- `tugas3.py`: Basic cashier program with:
-  - Manual item input from user
+### Day 3 – File Handling
+- `latihan3.py`: Practice reading and writing `.txt` and `.json` files
-  - Data saved to `keranjang.json`
+- `tugas3.py`: Simple cashier that saves cart to `keranjang.json` with reset option
-  - Cart viewing, total calculation, and reset feature
-- `toko.py`: Advanced store simulation with:
-  - Predefined categories and item selection
-  - Data saved to `basket.json`
-  - Auto-generated shopping receipt in `struk.txt`
-  - Reset option for new transactions

-## Concepts Covered

-- `print()`, `input()`, and basic data types
-- Conditional statements (`if`, `else`)
-- Looping (`for`, `while`)
-- List operations (`append`, `len`, `index`)
-- Dictionary usage (key-value structure)
-- Functions (`def`, with and without parameters)
-- `enumerate()` for indexed looping
-- File Handling with `.json` and `.txt`
+- `toko.py`: Extended version with predefined items, reset, and receipt output to `struk.txt`
-- User interaction & simple program architecture

 ## Author

 Muhammad Syarip Qorni
 [GitHub Profile](https://github.com/nambi02)

-## Prerequisites

-- Python 3.10+
-- (Optional) virtualenv

 ## How to Run

-You can run each Python script using Visual Studio Code or any Python IDE.

-### Run using Visual Studio Code

-1. Open the folder in VS Code:
-   `File > Open Folder > Select your project folder`

-2. Make sure you have the **Python extension** installed.

-3. Open the script file (e.g., `tugas3.py` or `toko.py`).

-4. Press `Ctrl + F5` to run the script, or click the green "Run" button in the top right corner.
+Open any script in VS Code, press `Ctrl + F5`, and follow the instructions in the terminal.

-> 💡 Make sure Python is installed and added to your system PATH.
+Make sure Python is installed and available on your system PATH.